Cascadia Health Visa Sponsorship Jobs USA

 This position description is not intended to be an all-inclusive list of responsibilities, skills, or working conditions associated with the position.
 Management reserves the right to modify, add or remove duties as necessary.

-- Participate in regular supervision, attend clinical case conferences and staff meetings to gain knowledge and communicate program and resident needs.
+- Attend clinical staff meetings and residential staff meetings to gain knowledge and communicate program and resident needs.

 - Coordinate with oncoming shift regarding resident concerns, building/program needs, and any issues relevant to ensure the smooth operation of the program.

-- Comply with and implement the regulations, policies, and procedures under which the facility is licensed and operates.
+- Comply with and implement the regulations, policies and procedures under which the clinic and residential facilities operates.

-- Assure that staff members’ and own documentation is complete and maintained in electronic health record (EHR) and ancillary records in a manner that assures compliance with all agency policies, program procedures and local, state, and federal regulations.
+- Document and maintain electronic health record (EHR) and ancillary records in a manner that assures compliance with all agency policies, program procedures and local, state, and federal regulations.
 Maintain accurate and up-to-date documentation as required, associated with billing, assessment, treatment, client’s progress and other activities.

-- Respect and honor client rights and responsibilities and demonstrate professional boundaries and ethics.
+- Respect and honor client’s rights and responsibilities and demonstrate professional boundaries and ethics.

-- Demonstrate responsibility for safety of consumers and/or residents, staff and property; possess familiarity with fire regulations and evacuation procedures.
+- Demonstrate responsibility for safety of residents, staff and property; possess familiarity with fire regulations and evacuation procedures.

 - Complete annual employee training requirements on a timely basis as indicated in the licensing requirements for the facility as well as agency requirements.
 Attend seminars, training and other educational opportunities in order to develop professional skills and abilities.